Brachyptery

 Brachypterous wings generally are not functional as organs of flight and often seem to be totally functionless and vestigial.
 In some species, however, flightless wings may have other functions, such as aposematic display in some Orthoptera and Phasmatodea.
 Brachyptery occurs commonly among insects.
 An insect species might evolve towards brachyptery by reducing its flight muscles and their associated energy demands, or by avoiding the hazards of flight in windy conditions on oceanic islands, in which flying insects are prone to drowning.
 Brachyptery also is common in ectoparasitic insects that have no use for wings, and inquiline insects with socially parasitic life strategies that do not require functional wings.

+Pterostichus melanarius is an example of an insect beetle species that exhibits brachyptery.
+The brachypterous beetles of P. melanarius become the more common morph in the population once the beetles have established their home in a new population.